 Do I Need a Permit for an EV Charger in Oregon?
 (2026 Guide)

 Short answer: Yes.
-Any hardwired Level-2 EV charger in Oregon — and any new dedicated 240V outlet for a plug-in charger — requires an Oregon BCD electrical permit and an inspection.
-The permit is $100–$175, the install is usually done in a single afternoon, and skipping it is one of the most expensive "savings" Salem homeowners make.
+Any hardwired Level-2 EV charger in Oregon — and any new dedicated 240V outlet for a plug-in charger — requires an electrical permit and inspection.
+The fee is set by the local jurisdiction, and most straightforward installations are completed in a single afternoon.

 What the Oregon BCD permit covers